rkuhlf/rocket-simulation/README.md

 ## User Guide

-If you would like to use the code to simulate your rocket, there are a few things you have to input.
-After you have cloned the repository, you should open up the *SimulateRocket* file.
-This file is the main entrypoint that I usually use to start run a basic flight simulation, but you could easily use similar code in a different file to have the same effect.
+If you would like to use the code to simulate your rocket, there are several things that must be input input.
+After the repository is closed, you should open up the *SimulateRocket* file.
+This file is the main entrypoint for running a basic flight simulation, although you could easily use similar code in a different file to have the same effect.

-To run either a rocket or a motor simulation, you need to have an environment object.
-That will tell your simulation what the time increment is and what the atmospheric conditions are, including wind.
-The rocket also needs a motor, so you can either pass in a custom motor (simulating all the combustion stuff) or you can just use a default one where the thrust follows a pre-defined curve.
-Parachutes are also passed in separately.
+To run either a rocket or a motor simulation, you need to have an `Environment` object.
+It will tells any simulation the `time_increment` and the atmospheric conditionss, including wind.
+The rocket also needs a motor, so you can either pass in an instance of `CustomMotor` (simulating all the combustion by hand) or you can specify a pre-defined thrust curve in the `Motor` class.
+Parachutes are also passed in as a separate list of `Parachute` objects.

-Once your rocket is ready to go, I have built a couple of helper classes that loop through all of the frames, `Simulation` and to store the data as well as printing any important events `Logger`.
-Once you have initialized those, with all of the necessary objects passed in, you are good to go.
+Once your rocket is ready to go, there are several helper classes that loop through the frames of the flight: `Simulation` to iteratively sum forces and update the physics, and `Logger` to store the data and print events.
+Once all of the classes have been initialized and all references set, call `.run()` on the `Simulation` object.
 Here is a sample:

 ```python
 from environment import Environment